cocreators-ee/apity/README.md

   // If you reload the request using reload() function, this store will be updated. readonly ready: Writable<undefined | Promise<ApiResponse<R>>>

-  // Function that reloads the request with the same parameteres.
+  // Function that reloads the request with the same parameters.
   reload: () => Promise<ApiResponse<R>>

   // Promise for the API call.